 Master Gardener Training Program – Alberta

-This online Master Gardener training program caters to participants who have a passion for gardening, wanting to expand their knowledge in the horticulture field, or wanting to become a Master Gardener.
+This online Master Gardener training program caters to participants who have a passion for gardening, want to expand their knowledge in the horticulture field or want to become a Master Gardener.

 Agricultural Sustainability Diploma

 A program that bridges agricultural and environmental sciences.
-Includes field labs which focus on skills related to soil science, water management, grasslands, livestock production, and crop production.
+Includes field labs that focus on skills related to soil science, water management, grasslands, livestock production, and crop production.